Learning logic programs by discovering higher-order abstractions: Problem Setting

 We assume familiarity with logic programming \cite{lloyd:book} but have included a summary in the appendix.
 We restate key terminology.
 A \emph{first-order variable} can be bound to a constant symbol or another first-order variable.
 A \emph{higher-order variable} can be bound to a predicate symbol or another higher-order variable.
 A \emph{clause} is a set of literals.
-We use \emph{rule} synonymously with \emph{clause}.
 A clause is \emph{higher-order} if it has at least one higher-order variable.
-A program is \emph{higher-order} if it has at least one higher-order clause.
 A \emph{definite clause} is a clause with exactly one positive literal.
-A \emph{definite program} is a set of definite clauses.
-A \emph{definition} is a set of clauses with the same head predicate symbol.
-An \emph{abstraction} is a higher-order definition.
+We use the term \emph{rule} synonymously with \emph{definite clause}.
+A \emph{definite program} is a set of definite clauses with the least Herbrand model semantics.
+We refer to a definite program as a \emph{logic program}.
+A logic program is \emph{higher-order} if it has at least one higher-order clause.
+The \emph{size(P)} of the logic program $P$ is the number of literals in $P$.
+A \emph{definition} is a set of rules with the same head predicate symbol (positive predicate symbol).
+The set of definitions of the logic program $P$ with the head predicate symbols $T$ is $\delta(P) = \cup_{p \in T}{\{r \in P | \text{ the head predicate symbol of the rule $r$ is $p$}\}} $.